vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:attribute:: format

       A Format object describing the frame data.
-If the format can change between frames this value is None.
+If the format can change between frames, this value is None.

    .. py:attribute:: width